rhagelstrom/BetterCombatEffects/README.md

 * Belt of Frost Giant Strength; STR: 19-X;
 * Headband of Intellect; INT: 19-X;

-Additionallly, effects that use ability score modifiers in the format [ ABILITYSCORE ] are handled automaticly.
+Additionally, effects that use ability score modifiers in the format [ ABILITYSCORE ] are handled automatically.
 The score between [ ] is replaced with the correct modifier

 * Lifedrinker;DMG:[CHA], melee